 Most of the time, a DUI lawyer will advise you against ever pleading guilty.
 However, you’ll also almost always be offered a plea bargain—which means agreeing to plead Guilty or No Contest to a charge and receiving a certain sentence in return.
 There are pros and cons of doing this, and you’ll need to carefully weigh each with your lawyer before making a decision.

 If you accept a plea bargain, you’ll receive whatever sentence you and judge agreed upon, and your case is finished.
-This can bring a defendant peace of mind because it ends the whole ordeal, including costs of going to trial, and you’ll know exactly what your sentence is.
+This can bring a defendant peace of mind because it ends the whole ordeal, including the costs of going to trial, and you’ll know exactly what your sentence is.

 However, accepting a plea bargain also leaves you with a DUI charge (or whatever charge was agreed upon) on your criminal record.
 In addition, your car insurance rates will probably increase as a result.
 You’ll also have to serve out a certain sentence.